jonathan-ok/jonathan-kertland-resume/content/_index.md

 - json
 ---

-Leader focused on helping engineers ship quickly, safely, and confidently.
-Built and scaled DevOps, platform, and engineering productivity capabilities; led multi-disciplinary teams; and partnered across product, infrastructure, and development to improve delivery speed, reliability, and tooling quality.
+Engineering and platform leader specializing in multi-cloud architecture, DevOps, and developer productivity—partnering across product, infrastructure, and finance to deliver reliable, scalable systems at enterprise scale.